kikossik/kikossik.github.io/_portfolio/p2-ny-mih.md

 This analysis examines the relationship between median rent prices, median income for renters, and average sales price per community district (CD).
 <img src='/images/scat1.png'>
 - The scatterplot shows a very strong positive correlation between Median Rent Price and Median Income for Renters.
 - It also reveals a weaker and more dispersed relationship between Median Rent Price and Average Sales Price per CD.
 While there is a general upward trend, the variability in rent prices suggests that other factors may contribute to rental pricing beyond sales trends at the district level.
 <img src='/images/reg1.PNG'>
 The big picture emphasizes that Median Renter Income is the key driver of rent prices, directly influencing rental affordability, while Average Sales Prices per CD exhibit a more indirect impact.
 This highlights the importance of prioritizing income-focused housing policies to address affordability challenges effectively.
 For this project, we focused on minimizing predictors to identify the major factors driving rent prices.
 With an R² of 0.910, the model explains 91% of the variation in Median Rent Prices, demonstrating a strong fit and confirming the critical role of renter income in shaping rent affordability.

 **Understand drivers of Sales Prices**
-This analysis investigates the factors influencing average sales prices per community district (CD) by examining their relationship with median homeowner income and median rent prices.
+This analysis examines the relationship between Average Sales Price per Community District (CD) and its predictors: Median Homeowner Income and Median Rent Price.
 <img src='/images/scat2.png'>
-Scatterplots reveal a positive correlation between median homeowner income and average sales prices, and average sales prices with median rent prices.
-However, the variation is definitely higher than in Rent price analysis.
+- The scatterplots for the drivers of Sales Prices are weaker than for Rent Prices.
+- Still, the scatterplot shows a positive linear relationship between Median Homeowner Income and Average Sales Price per CD, and a weaker but still positive relationship is observed between Median Rent Price and Average Sales Price per CD as well.
 <img src='/images/reg2.PNG'>
-The regression model for predicting **Average Sales Price per CD** is as follows:
-\[
-\text{AverageSalesPriceCD} = -918,144.700 + (23.470 \times \text{MedianHomeownerIncome})
-\]
-The regression model explains 26% of the variation in average sales prices (\( R^2 = 0.260 \)).
-Median homeowner income has a significant positive effect (\( \beta = 23.470, p < 0.01 \)), suggesting that a $1,000 increase in homeowner income corresponds to an increase of $23,470 in average sales prices.
-The constant term, \( -918,144.700 \), represents the baseline sales price when all predictors are zero.
+The regression analysis highlights that Median Homeowner Income significantly predicts Average Sales Price per CD, with a positive coefficient of 23.470, indicating that higher homeowner incomes correspond to higher sales prices.
+However, the model's R² of 0.260 shows that only 26% of the variability in sales prices is explained, suggesting sales prices are influenced by a broader set of factors beyond homeowner income.
+In contrast, the drivers of Median Rent Prices, such as Median Income for Renters, exhibit a much stronger relationship, with an R² of 0.910 in their model, indicating that renter incomes account for 91% of the variability in rents.
+This comparison highlights that rent prices are more directly tied to income levels, while sales prices are likely shaped by a more complex features.

 Important Conclusions
 ---